qooxdoo/qooxdoo/docs/core/defining_properties.md

 implementation.
 The key point here is that when `this[`$$variant_${prop}`]` is not `immediate`, all of the property handling such as validation, transform, etc., may occur if `this[prop]` is changed.
-To ensure that no overhead of additional processing is incurred, the default storage implementation saves the current variant, temporarily sets the variant to "immediate", saves the value in its storage location, and then restores the variant.
+For optimal efficiency, the default storage implementation saves the current variant, temporarily sets the variant to "immediate", saves the value in its storage location, and then restores the variant.